zopefoundation/zope.contentprovider/src/zope/contentprovider/README.txt

   >>> content = Content()

-Finally we look up the view and render it:
+Finally we look up the view and render it.
+Note that a BeforeUpdateEvent is fired - this event should always be fired before any contentprovider is updated.

   >>> from zope.publisher.browser import TestRequest
+  >>> events = []
+  >>> zope.component.provideHandler(events.append, (None, ))
   >>> request = TestRequest()

   >>> view = zope.component.getMultiAdapter((content, request),